<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2612938547362&pd[em]=&noscript=1" /> Skip to Content

 It just makes sense to me, since I live in a cold climate, to plan winter meals that are not only easy to make, but can still be made if the power goes out.

-I also love that this is a from scratch meal that is hearty and delicious.
+I love that this is a from scratch meal that is hearty and delicious.

 Of course, I do use a jar of pre-made gravy, but to be honest with you, if you prefer you can use 12 ounces of water instead of the gravy.

-Tips And Tricks To Ensure You Get A Perfect Meal Every Time
+Tips and Tricks to Ensure a Perfect London Broil Every Time

 Here is my easy cast iron Dutch Oven London Broil Recipe.